 - Whether the T&SD Act provides appropriately for Group Training Organisations (GTOs) as distinct from other employers

 - The role of training contracts in relation to skill sets of micro-credentials.

 We are seeking your feedback and ideas on how the Training and Skills Development Act 2008 (SA) can be refreshed and updated to ensure it provides an effective framework for skills and workforce development in South Australia.

-All feedback will be analysed and a Consultation Outcomes Report will be prepared and released in the coming months.
+All feedback on the Issues Papers has been analysed and a Consultation Outcomes Report will be prepared and released in the coming months.
 The information provided by stakeholders will be taken into account in preparing recommendations for the Minister for Innovation and Skills about the form and content of the new legislation.
-An Exposure Draft of the resulting Bill is scheduled to be released for consultation during August.
+An Exposure Draft of the resulting Bill is scheduled to be released for consultation.

 Issues Paper 1 - Governance and regulation